Create a Flow action

 - Select the

-as the type of extension. - Provide a meaningful name for your extension.
+Flow Actionas the type of extension. - Provide a meaningful name for your extension.

-After you've followed the prompts, Shopify CLI generates the extension’s file representation in your app's /extensions
+After you've followed the prompts, Shopify CLI generates the extension’s file representation in your app's /extensions directory and gives you a success message.
+You can then go into your app's /extensions directory and start editing your new extension.

 The file structure of your extension should look like the following: